kristiyan675/notes/README.md

    ```

-### Install and setup local PostgresSQL server.
+## After installing and setup of local PostgresSQL server.
 Update the init.sh and db.js files with your personal local database credentials.

 4. Make sure you have nothing running port 3000.
     Run init.sh file (If you're on windows you can use git bash for running the script).